 To offer students the best training environment and tools possible while providing fun and adventure.
 We want our students to leave with plenty of stories to tell their friends, new skills, a better understanding of our flying environment, and a yearning for more.
 Students will be treated with respect.
 They will never be rushed, or yelled at.
 Safety will NOT be compromised.

 Have you ever dreamed of flying floats?
 Get your seaplane rating here, on one of Alabama's beautiful lakes.
 In a typical two-day course you'll fly 2 to 3 hours a day, and there's no FAA written exam.
-Getting your WaterWings counts as a bi-annual flight review; if you already have your rating, we can help you keep your sea legs, too, with recurrency training.
-We operate an Aviat Husky on Wipline 2100 amphibious floats.
-It is a very sweet nearly open-air experience.
+Getting your WaterWings counts as a bi-annual flight review.
+If you already have your rating, we can help you keep your sea legs, too, with recurrency training.
+We operate an Aviat Husky on Wipline 2100 amphibious floats, as well as two Super Petrels, a couple of Aircams, and a couple of Grumman Widgeons.

-WaterWings has a brand new 2021 Super Petrel LS Turbo.
-This is a flying boat, a biplane, an amphibian, and a light-sport aircraft.
-The light sport part of it means that if you really hate checkrides with examiners two of our instructors can fly with you and get you the Light Sport rating.
+WaterWings has two new 2021/2022 Super Petrel LS Turbos.
+These are flying boats.
+The Super Petrel is a biplane, an amphibian, a light-sport aircraft, and a hoot to fly.
+The light sport part of it means that if you really hate checkrides with examiners two of our instructors can fly with you and get you the Light Sport seaplane endorsement.
 But wait...
 You are a commercial pilot and you want a commercial pilot seaplane rating.
 That can happen in the Super Petrel as well.
 You just have to take a checkride.
 In any case the Super Petrel LS is a dream to fly.
-It is a modern airplane with carbon fiber bones, Garmin G3x smarts, and Rotax 914uls muscle.
+The turbo charger gives it an awesome kick in the pants to get it off the water quickly on a hot summer day.
+During the summer months we usually fly with the doors off for a cooler open air experience.
+The Super Petrel is a modern airplane with carbon fiber bones, Garmin G3x smarts, and Rotax 914uls muscle.

 The Lockwood AirCam is an amazing and unique machine.
 It redefines the idea of open-air flying.
 You sit out in front of the aircraft.
 The windshield blocks most of the wind.
-You can even wear a ball cap.
 There is no plexiglass or aluminum to spoil your view of the world.
 It has ample power to get you up and out of the water.
 It has a high lift wing to let you fly slow and enjoy the environment or take photos.
-Our AirCam is a 2018 model with Garmin G3X Touch avionics and even has heated seats for the cooler months.
-We have been granted a LODA (Letter of Deviation Authority) from the FAA allowing us to train towards the Multi Engine Sea Ratings in the AirCam.
+We have two AirCams a 2018 and a 2007 model with Garmin G3X Touch avionics.
+One even has heated seats for the cooler months the other can be fitted with a full enclosure for winter, making things nice and cosy.
+WaterWings has been granted a LODA (Letter of Deviation Authority) from the FAA allowing us to train towards private and commercial Multi Engine Sea Ratings in the AirCam.
 We are thus a one stop shop to get your MES rating in the AirCam.

 We offer tailwheel training in a classic 1939 Piper J3 Cub and our 2006 American Champion Super Decathlon, The cub is the airplane that really started general aviation.
 It was the trainer for thousands of pilots in World War II, and is an iconic aircraft for good reason.
 Even though its design is more than 75 years old, the Piper Cub is a great trainer.
 It's not too easy, it's not too hard.
 It is real flying.
 The Super Decathlon is a bunch faster and more challenging, but still teaches the same skills.
 All of your flying will improve with a tailwheel endorsement.
 The endorsement requires no written, no checkride, just a good command of the aircraft on take-off and landing in a variety of conditions.
 The training takes from 3 to 10 hours depending on your flying history and your hand/eye/foot coordination.